codersagainstcovidorg/covid19testing-map/README.md

 * npm run deploy

 ## Deploying
-To deploy to Cloudfront, merge into the `cloudfront` branch and GH Actions will take care of the rest.
+GH Actions will deploy commits to master.
+Because of this, please use feature branches and make sure master is stable.

 Actions will build static assets, sync to s3, and then invalidate cloudfront.